Introduction to Dynamic Search Ads

 DSAs only complement existing campaigns.
-The endpoint of Dynamic Search Campaigns is to fill in the gaps left by keyword campaigns; they do not function efficiently on their own.
-Keywords based campaigns have many benefits that shouldn’t be overridden in favor of Dynamic Search Ads.
+The endpoint of Dynamic Search Campaigns is to fill in the gaps left by other keyword-based campaigns; they do not function efficiently on their own. other Keywords based campaigns have many benefits that shouldn’t be overridden in favor of Dynamic Search Ads.

 Consideration #1: Ads are automatically updated.

 Google will crawl your website again when you adjust pages on a website in their database.
 This is to guarantee that your advertisements are as up-to-date as possible.
 This indirectly business more control over their messaging, because data is taken directly from their websites without the need for manual intervention.

 Some websites may have pages that a business doesn’t want to be indexed.
 These pages can be excluded using ‘page exclusions’.
 This is especially useful for pages that contain limited edition or sale products so that potential customers are blocked from pages they inevitably won’t be able to buy anything from.

 Consideration #3: Ideal for seasonal products.

 While dynamic search ads can be leveraged to a certain extent by most businesses, it is large retailers or seasonal-heavy inventories that can be most benefited.
 Through these ads, advertisers no longer have to individually update product lists or remove out-of-stock options because Dynamic Search Ads will pull out the right phrases based on search queries.

 Consideration #4: Release of control.